Infectious Mononucleosis or “kissing disease”

 Most young children become infected with mononucleosis during play, however their symptoms present only as mild fatigue and a fever which resolves over a few days.
-However when mono is contracted during the teen and young adult years, the symptoms are more prolonged and exhausting.
+When mono is contracted during the teen and young adult years, however; the symptoms are more prolonged and exhausting.
 Your health care provider will recommend what is necessary to relieve your symptoms.
 Complications due to mononucleosis are rare.

 Adolescents and young adults with mononucleosis usually seek medical attention after they realize that their symptoms, primarily the weakness and fatigue, are persisting and there must be more going on than the average cold.

 Your health care provider will:

 - ask a series of questions related to how you have been feeling